 Renting with Poor Credit – Part I

-Renters with poor credit should expect that it will take them a bit longer to secure apartments for rent than those with good credit, but there are definitely landlords willing to rent to people with very poor credit.
+Renting with poor credit isn’t easy–but it’s totally doable.
+It may take you a bit longer, but there are definitely landlords willing to rent to people with very poor credit.
 If there weren’t, millions of people would be homeless.
-However, if you are concerned about your credit and you know that a credit check is standard procedure for your potential landlord—which is typical these days—there are a few things you can do to make yourself more attractive as a prospective tenant.
+If you are concerned about your credit and you know that a credit check is standard procedure for your potential landlord—which is typical these days—there are a few things you can do to make yourself more attractive as a prospective tenant.

 - Your track record for paying rent on time